AstroGD/typed-event-emitter/README.md

 })

 events.on("removeListener", (firstArg: boolean | string | symbol, secondArg?: Function) => {
-    // Yeay we merged the default listener types with the custom implementation!
+    // Yay we merged the default listener types with the custom implementation!
 });

 // You can also attach the typed event emitter to your custom class: